 Mertha stood up and Cleo was awoken “that is very good to hear, we also need to get back home…next time you meet Cleo she probably won’t be this calm.”
 There was an undercurrent of worry in the affini’s voice.

 Cleo looked at Nora with a smile “you are very nice….do you think we could be friends?”
 The person who had once restructured the power of the entire sector looked embarrassed about the proposition.

 Nora stepped forward and gave Cleo a hug, Cleo returned it instantly “that would be wonderful, Cleo!”

 Nora felt she was about to cry again, this time from enormous relief and happiness.
 She hid it by turning towards her canvas “see you both soon.”
-As Mertha and the previous ruler of the sector left Nora let the tears fully flow.
-She began to paint again, it was coming together wonderfully.
+As Mertha and the previous ruler of the sector left Nora let the tears fully flow and began to paint again, it was coming together wonderfully.